 I am an identity and intimacy geek, embodiment educator, sacred sexuality practitioner and guide, priest/ess, and ritual artist.
-I have been facilitating classes, workshops, and sacred sexuality temples around the Pacific Northwest since 2011 and writing online about gender and sexuality since 2007.
-I began Embracing Pleasure as a client-centered somatic sex coaching practice in 2013 after my certification in Sexological Bodywork.
+Since 2011, I have been facilitating classes, workshops, and sacred sexuality temples around the Pacific Northwest.
+Conscious Pleasure began as a client-centered somatic sex coaching practice in 2013 after I became a Certified Sexological Bodyworker.

 I hold a Master's degree in Sacred Erotic Psychology from Antioch University Seattle.
 My degree and work is focused on the uniting of concepts from depth psychology, sacred sexuality, and erotic neurobiology to assist understanding of the Self through the erotic/alchemical union of the individual soul-spirit-body with others and the world.